Destiny 2: Beyond Light: Seasonal changes

-Season of the Lost (Season 15) began on August 24, 2021, and was the longest season, running until the launch of the next expansion, The Witch Queen, on February 22, 2022.
+Season of the Lost (Season 15) began on August 24, 2021, and lasted over six months (26 weeks), running until the launch of the next expansion, The Witch Queen, which was originally planned for November 2021, but was delayed to February 22, 2022.
 The hard Power level was raised to 1320 and the Pinnacle reward cap was raised to 1330.
 It featured the return of Mara Sov, queen of the Awoken, with the season's narrative focusing on her return to the Dreaming City to free it from the Taken and Savathûn's influence, serving as a prelude to The Witch Queen.
 A new six-player matchmade activity called "Astral Alignment" was introduced and took place in the Dreaming City; in this activity, a fireteam had to defeat the Scorn and Taken while activating several Awoken beacons to align the ley line network in order to chart a path into the Ascendant Realm.
-The H.E.L.M. (the Hub for Emergency Logistics and Maneuvers) was expanded again to support this additional activity and also provided access to Mara Sov's chambers in the Dreaming City.
+The H.E.L.M. was expanded again to support this additional activity and also provided access to Mara Sov's chambers in the Dreaming City.
 A weekly pinnacle story mission called "The Shattered Realm" was added, taking place in three areas of the Ascendant Realm; the objective of these missions was to locate the Awoken Techeuns and rescue them from the Taken, Scorn, and Hive.
 An exotic mission to claim the exotic Stasis trace rifle Ager's Scepter was also added.
 The seasonal artifact featured during this season was the Wayfinder's Compass (featuring mods focusing on mid-range weapons and Solar and Stasis abilities).

-Due to the lengthened Season of the Lost (lasting for six months instead of the normal three due to The Witch Queen's delay), new content and activities were added as part of the Bungie 30th Anniversary Pack on December 7, 2021, to run concurrent with the season until the release of The Witch Queen.
+Due to the lengthened Season of the Lost (lasting over six months instead of the normal three due to The Witch Queen's delay), new content and activities were added as part of the Bungie 30th Anniversary Pack on December 7, 2021, to run concurrent with the season until the release of The Witch Queen.
 The event added gear and cosmetics based on Bungie's prior games from the past 30 years, including Marathon, Myth, and Halo.
 The pack also added gear from the original Destiny, including the exotic rocket launcher Gjallarhorn as well as its catalyst.
-A six-player matchmade activity, "Dares of Eternity", has players facing challenges against random enemies presented to them by Xûr and the celestial Starhorse as if on a game show, with the final boss being one of three returning bosses from the original Destiny.
-A new three-player dungeon, "Grasp of Avarice", has Guardians exploring beyond the mouth of the "loot cave" in the Cosmodrome that had been present in the original Destiny.
+A free-to-play six-player matchmade activity, "Dares of Eternity", has players facing challenges against random enemies presented to them by Xûr and the celestial Starhorse as if on a game show, with the final boss being one of three returning bosses from the original Destiny.
+A new three-player dungeon, "Grasp of Avarice", which requires purchase of the pack, has Guardians exploring beyond the mouth of the "loot cave" in the Cosmodrome that had been present in the original Destiny.
 Tied to the pack was the introduction of the annual "Moments of Triumph" seal, featuring triumphs across the various Beyond Light content and seasons.
 The content of the Bungie 30th Anniversary Pack was not removed when The Witch Queen launched.